 Delete the “ICM” folder which is under the “CopyFiles” folder.
 Then close the registry editor and restart windows to take effect the changes you have made.
 Now again try connecting to the printer see the problem fixed this time.

-If the first option failed to fix then here another registry Tweak, First open windows services and stop the print spooler service.
+If the first option failed to fix then here is another registry Tweak, First open windows services and stop the print spooler service.
 Then navigate to the following key.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Print\Providers\Client Side Rendering Print Provider

-Here right-click on Client Side Rendering Print Provider and select Delete. again start Printer Spooler service and reboot your PC to save changes.
+Here right-click on Client Side Rendering Print Provider and select Delete. again start the Printer Spooler service and reboot your PC to save changes.

 Did these solutions help to Fix windows cannot connect to the printer?
-Let us know on comments below, also read:
+Let us know on the comments below, also read:

 - Solved: Windows 10 start menu search not working after update

 - Fix unidentified network no internet access windows 10, 8.1 and 7

 - 3 ways to Check What version of Windows 10 installed you have

 - Solved: This Site can’t be reached error in Google Chrome, Windows 10